-Business Skills Computer Skills Commercial Skills Job Creation Justification ⊠ Expanding existing bus newly-hired employees to . , , ,
+Business Skills Computer Skills Commercial Skills Job Creation Justification ☑ Expanding existing bus newly-hired employees to a

-• Project Oversight:
+٠ Project Oversight:

 This project will be overseen by the Director of Software Engineering with the assistance of the Human Resources staff.
 The company has a training plan in place with sessions scheduled weekly.
 Training will begin immediately upon project approval.

-• Trainers:
+٠ Trainers:

-☑ In-house - Types of Training: Business Skills, Commercial Skills, and Computer Skills
+In-house - Types of Training: Business Skills, Commercial Skills, and Computer Skills

+Vendor - Types of Training by vendor: TBD

 • Administration:

 Welsh Advisors will assist with the Administration of this project.

-□ In-house

-⊠ Subcontractor
+Subcontractor